epfl-lasa/docker_setup/README.md

 ARG MYVAR=value
 ```

-Any variables defined as `ARG` can also be set at build time.
-This the way to build templated `Dockerfile` where you can specify specific values when needed during the build process.
+Any variable defined as `ARG` can also be set at build time.
+This the way to build templated `Dockerfile` where you can specify specific values when needed during the build process (see passing arguments in the building step below).

 ### WORKDIR